mfall3/datafiles/README.md

 # datafiles
-Juptyr notebook to analyze dataset datafile features.
+Jupyter notebook to analyze dataset datafile features.

 For use with datafiles_to_2021_04_01 from dataset: